teyinlml/minliangliu.github.io/_pages/teaching.md

 * L. Liang, **M. Liu (Co-first Author)**, C. Martin, J.A.
 Elefteriades, and W. Sun.
 2017. *Biomechanics and Modeling in Mechanobiology*. [[Link](https://link.springer.com/article/10.1007/s10237-017-0903-9)]

 A2.
+Computing stress distribution as a fast and accurate surrogate of finite element analysis.
+* We developed a deep learning model to estimate stress distribution on the aortic wall.
+An FEA simulation time of 30 minutes was reduced to a mere <1 second runtime and the results were within 1% error.
+This study has paved the way for fast and accurate computational analysis using machine learning surrogate models.

+* L. Liang, **M. Liu**, C. Martin, and W. Sun.
+2018. *Journal of The Royal Society Interface*. [[Link](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2017.0844)]

+A3.
 Direct identification of *in vivo* constitutive parameters from aorta geometries at two cardiac phases.
-* We developed a machine learning approach to expedite the procedure of *in vivo* material parameter identification.
-The nonlinear relationship between the two loaded shapes and the constitutive parameters is established by an ML-model, which was trained and tested using finite element (FE) simulation datasets.
+* Machine learning is more powerful for inverse problems which are traditionally solved by using iterative methods.
+We demonstrated the use of a machine learning model to fundamentally accelerate *in vivo* material parameter identification.
+The time cost of the inverse calculation was reduced from hours, days, or weeks to <1 second.

 <p align="center">
 <img src="https://minliangliu.github.io//images/MLmat.PNG" width="507" height="189" />